 Tip: Our 9-part SEO Strategy Made Easy training series is available.

-In addition to SEO strategy information for small businesses, including checklists for those short of time, we’ve also included processes that can be used to guide specialist SEO projects such as using Google Trends and doing digital due-diligence on domains, perhaps before buying or migrating,
+In addition to SEO strategy information for small businesses, including checklists for those short of time, we’ve also included processes that can be used to guide specialist SEO projects such as keyword research, using Google Trends and doing digital due-diligence on domains, perhaps before buying or migrating,

 Web accessibility is also an important consideration and this isn’t just about being mobile friendly.
 Font sizes, button sizes, descriptions, subtitles, colour and content-shift must be considered for all types of user.